Approach

 Use this table when scoring any AI consulting firm.
 Each criterion matters for PE, family offices, private credit, and independent sponsors.

-| Criterion | What to Look For | Red Flags |
+Criterion What to Look For Red Flags

-| PE Specialization | Direct experience with deal screening, IC workflows, LP reporting, and portfolio monitoring.
-Can reference specific PE use cases without prompting. | Generic "financial services" positioning.
-No case studies involving actual PE or alternative investment firms. |
+PE Specialization Direct work on deal screening, IC workflows, LP reporting, and portfolio monitoring.
+Can name specific PE use cases without being prompted.
+Generic "financial services" pitch.
+No case studies involving actual PE or alternative investment firms.

-| AI Technical Depth | Can explain the specific models, architectures, and data pipelines they'd use for your problem.
-Knows the difference between a fine-tuned model and a RAG system, and when each applies. | Talks about "AI" in abstract terms.
-Can't explain how they'd handle a 200-page CIM with tables, charts, and footnotes. |
+AI Technical Depth Can explain the models, architectures, and data pipelines they'd use for your problem.
+Knows when to fine-tune and when to use RAG.
+Talks about "AI" in abstract terms.
+Can't explain how they'd handle a 200-page CIM with tables, charts, and footnotes.

-| Security Posture | Zero-retention architecture by default.
-Your data never trains public models.
-Can deploy within your cloud environment.
-SOC 2 compliant with full audit trails. | Sends your deal data to third-party APIs without retention guarantees.
-No clear answer on where your data goes after processing. |
+Security Posture Your data is never stored and never trains public models.
+They can deploy inside your cloud.
+SOC 2 compliant with full audit trails.
+Sends your deal data to third-party APIs with no retention guarantees.
+No clear answer on where your data goes after processing.

-| Pricing Model | Fixed-price engagements with clear deliverables.
+Pricing Model Fixed price with clear deliverables.
 Transparent about what's included.
-Willing to scope before committing you to six figures. | Time-and-materials billing with vague milestones.
-"Discovery" phases that cost $100K+ before anything gets built. |
+Willing to scope before locking you into six figures.
+Time-and-materials with vague milestones.
+"Discovery" phases that cost $100K+ before anything gets built.

-| Implementation Speed | First working prototype in 2-4 weeks.
+Implementation Speed First prototype in 2-4 weeks.
 Full deployment in 6-8 weeks.
-Builds in parallel with your existing processes, not as a replacement. | 12+ month roadmaps.
-Requires months of "assessment" before writing any code.
-Wants to redesign your entire tech stack first. |
+Builds alongside your existing processes, not instead of them.
+12+ month roadmaps.
+Months of "assessment" before any code gets written.
+Wants to redesign your entire tech stack first.

-| Behavioral Adoption | Has a plan for how your analysts and partners will actually use the system.
-Understands that technology adoption is a behavioral problem, not a training problem. | Treats deployment as the finish line.
-No strategy for getting senior partners comfortable with AI outputs.
-"We'll do a training session." |
+Behavioral Adoption Has a plan for how your analysts and partners will actually use the tool.
+Knows adoption is a behavioral problem, not a training problem.
+Treats deployment as the finish line.
+No plan for getting senior partners comfortable with AI output.
+"We'll do a training session."

-| Track Record | Can show specific, measurable outcomes from prior PE engagements.
-Hours saved, cycle times reduced, accuracy rates achieved. | Testimonials from industries that look nothing like yours.
-Metrics that sound impressive but are vague ("10x productivity improvement"). |
+Track Record Can show specific, measurable outcomes from prior PE work.
+Hours saved, cycle times cut, accuracy rates hit.
+Testimonials from industries that look nothing like yours.
+Big-sounding metrics with no detail ("10x productivity improvement").

-| Ongoing Support | Offers retainer options for model maintenance, prompt tuning, and workflow updates as your needs change.
-You own the IP. | Builds it and walks away.
-Locks you into their proprietary platform so you can't switch.
-No IP transfer. |
+Ongoing Support Offers retainer options for model upkeep, prompt tuning, and workflow updates.
+You own the IP.
+Builds it and walks away.
+Locks you into their platform so you can't switch.
+No IP transfer.

 Three Types of AI Consulting Firms

-| Dimension | Big 4 / MBB | Boutique Specialist (WorkWise) | Internal Team |
+Dimension Big 4 / MBB Boutique Specialist (WorkWise) Internal Team

-| Cost | $500K-$2M+ for a full engagement.
-Time-and-materials billing.
-Junior staff do most of the work. | Fixed-price engagements starting at Discovery Sprint level.
-You know the total cost before you sign. | $200K-$400K/yr per ML engineer salary, plus infrastructure.
-2-3 hires minimum for a real capability. |
+Cost $500K-$2M+ for a full engagement.
+Time-and-materials.
+Junior staff do most of the work.
+Fixed price starting at Discovery Sprint level.
+You know the total cost before you sign. $200K-$400K per ML engineer per year, plus infrastructure.
+2-3 hires minimum to do anything real.

-| Timeline | 6-18 months to first deployment.
-Long discovery, long documentation, slow iteration. | 2-week Discovery Sprint.
+Timeline 6-18 months to first deployment.
+Long discovery, long documentation, slow iteration.
+2-week Discovery Sprint.
 MVP in 6-8 weeks.
-Production deployment within a quarter. | 6-12 months to hire.
+Production within a quarter.
+6-12 months to hire.
 Another 3-6 months to ship.
-You're looking at a year before anything runs. |
+A year before anything runs.

-| PE Expertise | Broad financial services experience.
-PE is one vertical among many.
-Team may rotate between projects. | PE and alternative investments only.
-Understands CIMs, IC dynamics, LP reporting, deal flow by default. | Depends entirely on who you hire.
-Most ML engineers don't come from PE backgrounds. |
+PE Expertise Broad financial services experience.
+PE is one vertical of many.
+Teams rotate between projects.
+PE and alternative investments only.
+Understands CIMs, IC dynamics, LP reporting, and deal flow by default.
+Depends entirely on who you hire.
+Most ML engineers don't come from PE.

-| Security | Enterprise security practices, but your data may touch shared infrastructure or third-party tools. | Zero-retention architecture.
-Deploys within your cloud.
-Your data never leaves your control. | Full control, but you're responsible for building and maintaining security from scratch. |
+Security Enterprise security practices, but your data may touch shared infrastructure or third-party tools.
+Your data is never stored.
+Deploys inside your cloud.
+You keep full control.
+Full control, but you build and maintain the security from scratch.

-| Continuity | Staff rotates.
-The partner who sold you may not be the person delivering.
-Knowledge leaves when the team does. | Same senior team from start to finish.
+Continuity Staff rotates.
+The partner who sold you may not be the one delivering.
+Knowledge walks out with the team.
+Same senior team start to finish.
 Direct access to the founder.
-No handoffs to junior associates. | High risk of turnover.
-ML engineers have a median tenure of 18 months at financial firms. |
+No handoffs to junior associates.
+High turnover risk.
+Median tenure for ML engineers at financial firms is 18 months.

 Questions to Ask Any AI Consultant